House Foundation Water Damage – Signs, Causes & Prevention Guide

 How do house foundations get water damaged?

 One of the things you need to know about water damage is that signs are always present.
-Such may be subtle or quite obvious depending on the condition of damage.
+Such may be subtle or quite obvious, depending on the damage condition.

-To the untrained eye, these signs aren’t quickly recognized until the problem worsens.
-So what are the signs of water damage to a foundation?
+The untrained eye doesn’t quickly recognize these signs until the problem worsens.
+So, what are the symptoms of water damage to a foundation?

-They include cracks in the sheetrock, as well as caulking disintegrating or pulling away from exterior surfaces surrounding fixtures and tubs.
+They include cracks in the sheetrock and caulking disintegrating or pulling away from exterior surfaces surrounding fixtures and tubs.

-Other signs include the presence of ants within or around your home, increased difficulty closing or opening doors, and cracks in stone or brick fireplace.
+Other signs include the presence of ants within or around your home, increased difficulty closing or opening doors, and cracks in stone or brick fireplaces.

-You may also notice your windows providing difficult to close, in addition to raised or cracked sections of floors.
-Ceiling joints may also be raised, in addition to the possibility of nails pulling out of sheetrock.
+You may also notice your windows are difficult to close, in addition to raised or cracked sections of floors.
+Ceiling joints may also be introduced, in addition to the possibility of nails pulling out of sheetrock.

 Another thing you might notice is the appearance of cracks in brick and mortar.

-All of these are conditions that signal the steady and gradual disintegration of your home all thanks to water damage to your foundation.
-Without urgent action to fix the problem, further deterioration is bound to occur.
+These conditions signal the steady and gradual disintegration of your home, thanks to water damage to your foundation.
+Further deterioration is bound to occur without urgent action to fix the problem.

 Plus, mold issues are never absent when there’s water damage.